- Brownwood-Brown County Health Department

 Food service operation located in a vehicle that stores, prepares, packages, serves, vends or otherwise provides food for consumption on or off the premises.

-All Mobile food establishments serving food and/or drink in Brown County must be inspected and permitted by the Brownwood-Brown County Health Department prior to serving or selling within the City or County.
+All mobile food establishments serving food and/or drink in Brown County must be inspected and permitted by the Brownwood-Brown County Health Department prior to serving or selling within the City or County.
 Permits are issued after successful completion of inspection and payment of the permit fee.
-The Health Inspector has designated Friday from 8AM to noon for Mobile Food Establishments.
-Call in advance to make appointments (325-646-0554).
+The Health Inspector will inspect Mobile Food Establishments by appointment only; please call 325-646-0554.

 Overview of Mobile Food Establishment Requirements: